ibm-cloud-docs/CDN/troubleshooting.md

 {: troubleshoot}
 {: support}

-The most common reason we have seen for the 503 error is due to an issue with a certificate in the SSL certificate chain.
+The most common reason observed for the 503 error is due to an issue with a certificate in the SSL certificate chain.

-This is the error you may see: `503 Service Unavailable`.
+This is the error that you might see: `503 Service Unavailable`.

-In conjunction with the 503 error, you may also see a message similar to the following: `An error occurred while processing your request.
-Reference #30.3598c0ba.1521745157.87201fff` (the actual reference number may vary).
-In this case, the reference number in the error string translates to a SSL handshake failure.
+With the 503 error, you might also see a message similar to the following: `An error occurred while processing your request.
+Reference #30.3598c0ba.1521745157.87201fff` (the actual reference number might vary).
+In this case, the reference number in the error string translates to an SSL handshake failure.

-To correct the issue, ensure that your Origin server's SSL certificate(s) meets the following criteria:
+To correct the issue, ensure that your Origin server's SSL certificates meets the following criteria:
-  * The certificate **must** be issued by a Certification Authority trusted by Akamai.
+  * The certificate **must** be issued by a certificate authority trusted by Akamai.
 You can view the list of Akamai trusted certificates at [this link](https://community.akamai.com/docs/DOC-4447-ssltls-certificate-chains-for-akamai-managed-certificates){:external}.
   * It **must** have a complete certificate chain (leaf, intermediate, root).
-  * It **must** match the *Host header* configured on the CDN
+  * It **must** match the *Host header that is configured* on the CDN
   * It must **not** be self-signed
   * It must **not** be expired